 Yes.
 Although UW Health and Wellness Management program students take classes across partner campuses, you will still need to apply to a home campus.
 Having a home campus grants you access to specific campus resources such as advising, career assistance, libraries, and financial aid offices.

 Yes, these degrees are offered completely online; there are no on-campus meetings or requirements.
 Books and materials are handled through an online bookstore.
 For a list of frequently asked questions about online learning, please see the page, “Are Online Courses Right for You?”

 You may enter the program at the beginning of any term (fall, spring, or summer).
 Courses are offered in fall (starting early September), spring (starting late January), and summer (starting early June) semesters.

 How can I tell whether online learning is right for me?

 See the page, “Are Online Courses Right for You?” and call a friendly enrollment adviser at 1-877-UW-LEARN (895-3276) if you have any questions.

 Who are the instructors for the program?

-Courses in the Bachelor of Science in Health and Wellness Management program are taught by faculty from the four participating campuses.
+Courses in UW Health and Wellness Management programs are taught by faculty from the six participating University of Wisconsin campuses.
 Online courses have the same rigor, requirements, and expert faculty as classes taught on campus.

 What subjects will the program cover?